 Labouchere Betting System

-Another of the sports betting algorithms is the Paroli formula, which is used in even wager betting.
-As we mentioned before, it’s dependent on the individual’s finances, but a stake between 1-3% would be a good starting point.
+Another sports betting algorithm is the Paroli formula, used in even wager betting.
+As we mentioned, it depends on the individual’s finances, but a stake between 1-3% would be a good starting point.

-Principally, bettors’ double their steak each time they win and, after winning in 3 consecutive bets, drop your bet back to the base stake, starting over.
-However, if the bettor loses, they make no progression and remain betting the base stake until they are successful.
+Principally, bettors double their steak each time they win and, after winning in 3 consecutive bets, drop your bet back to the base stake, starting over.
+If the bettor loses, they make no progress and remain on the base stake until they are successful.
 This could take one bet or several bets.

-Another system, based on the famous Fibonacci sequence works, works by choosing your betting unit.
+Another system, based on the famous Fibonacci sequence, works by choosing your betting unit.
 Somewhere between 2-3% is generally considered the best.

-The Fibonacci sequence starts with zero, but this system starts with the number two 1s.
+The Fibonacci sequence begins with zero, but this system starts with the number two 1s.
 The sequence is therefore 1,1,2,3,5,8,13 and onwards.
-So with a unit size of say $10, the Fibonacci numbers tell you how to bet.
+So with a unit size of $10, the Fibonacci numbers tell you how to bet.

 The first bet is $10.
 If you lose, you place your second bet at $10.
-You happen to lose again, place your third bet 2 units, $20.
+If you lose again, place your third bet on two units, $20.
 Now you win, move down 1 unit to $10.
 Yes, it can get complicated and may even be seen as too much work for most average sportsbook bettors.
 But it gets results if you are dedicated.

-The final system we’ll cover is the Unit System, which is a fund management strategy based on using a designated value by the bettor.
+The Unit System is a fund management strategy using a designated value by the bettor.
 Classically, the range is somewhere between 1 and 10.